This Day In Music: March 6

 March 6, 1944 ~ Claire Mary Teresa Rawstron, commonly known as mezzo-soprano, soprano singer Kiri te Kanawa, born in Gisborne, New Zealand ~ Sang opera, traditional pop, recitals, musical theatre.
 Worked with the Santa Fe Opera, the Opera National De Lyon, the Metropolitan Opera, the Lyric Opera of Chicago, the Vienna State Opera, La Scala, the San Francisco Opera, the Houston Grand Opera, and others

 March 6, 1942 ~ Jazz trumpeter Charles Tolliver born in Jacksonville, Florida, USA ~ Leader and sideman.
 First gained attention backing Jackie McLean in the mid-1960s.
-Recorded as a leader since the late 1960s.
-Has worked with Roy Ayers, Gary Bartz, Booker Ervin, Louis Hayes, Andrew Hill, Oliver Nelson, Max Roach, Horace Silver, McCoy Tyner, Gerald Wilson, and others
+Recorded as a leader since the late-1960s.
+Has worked with Roy Ayers, Gary Bartz, Booker Ervin, Louis Hayes, Andrew Hill, Oliver Nelson, Max Roach, Horace Silver, McCoy Tyner, and Gerald Wilson

 March 6, 1941 ~ Singer, keyboardist Don Lewis born ~ Best known for creating an instrument called the LEO, short for Live Electronic Orchestra, which integrated multiple instruments under a single controller and predated the MIDI controller by ten years.
 As a musician has collaborated with artists such as Quincy Jones, Sérgio Mendes, and Michael Jackson.
 Opened for the Beach Boys on their 1974 tour ~ Lewis passed away in 2022

-March 6, 1941 ~ Free jazz, avant-garde jazz saxophonist, clarinetist Peter Brötzmann born in Remscheid, Germany ~ Leading figure in European free jazz, active since the late 1960s.
+March 6, 1941 ~ Free jazz, avant-garde jazz saxophonist, clarinetist Peter Brötzmann born in Remscheid, Germany ~ Leading figure in European free jazz, active since the late-1960s.
 Over 50 albums to his name as a leader.
 Closely associated with Han Bennink, including in the ensemble the ICP Orchestra.
-Other collaborations include Cecil Taylor, Keiji Haino, Willem Breuker, Bill Laswell, Mats Gustafsson, Ken Vandermark, Joe McPhee, Paal Nilssen-Love, Steve Swell, Fred Van Hove, the Globe Unity Orchestra, Ginger Baker, Don Cherry, Misha Mengelberg, Evan Parker, and others ~ Brötzmann passed away in 2023
+Other collaborations include Cecil Taylor, Keiji Haino, Willem Breuker, Bill Laswell, Mats Gustafsson, Ken Vandermark, Joe McPhee, Paal Nilssen-Love, Steve Swell, Fred Van Hove, the Globe Unity Orchestra, Ginger Baker, Don Cherry, Misha Mengelberg, and Evan Parker ~ Brötzmann passed away in 2023

 March 6, 1939 ~ Rogelia Medina Romero, commonly known as salsa, guaracha, son, guajira singer Canelita Medina, born ~ Mother of singer Trina Medina.
 Influenced by Celia Cruz.
 Considered one of the supreme voices in son montuno, with some two dozen albums to her name over a career spanning five decades.
 Well known songs include Quiéreme, Canto A La Guaira, and Triumphant Night ~ Medina passed away in 2023